Financial and Client Services

 |GNED||General Education Elective||Progress Campus|

-- You will gain a strong foundation in accounting and financial concepts.
+- Through the Financial and Client Services courses, you will gain a strong foundation in accounting and financial concepts.

-- An understanding of marketing and sales fundamentals, with an emphasis on telemarketing, and the relationship between customer service and consumer behaviour will be included in the Financial and Client Services program.
+- An understanding of marketing and sales fundamentals, with an emphasis on telemarketing, and the relationship between customer service and consumer behaviour is included in the Financial and Client Services program.

-- The hands-on learning you will receive in Centennial College’s on-campus Contact Centre Lab will allow you to transfer your communication, customer service, keyboarding and financial skills to contact centre operations — one of the fastest growing industries.
+- The hands-on learning you receive at Centennial College's on-campus contact centre lab will allow you to transfer your communication, customer service, keyboarding and financial skills to contact centre operations — one of the fastest growing industries.

-- Training will include the full Microsoft suite including: Word™, Excel™, PowerPoint™, Access™ and Outlook™.
+- Training includes the full Microsoft suite including: Word™, Excel™, PowerPoint™, Access™ and Outlook™.

 - Ontario Secondary School Diploma (OSSD) or equivalent, or mature student status (19 years or older)